ZouhaierBrahmia/BiJect/README.md

 ### Libraries (`src/`)
-- biject-factor.xq: Converts nested schemas into reference-based schemas (factorization).
+- biject-factor.xq: the Factoring library that converts nested schemas into reference-based schemas.
-- biject-inline.xq: Converts reference-based schemas back into nested schemas (inlining).
+- biject-inline.xq: the Inlining library that converts reference-based schemas back into nested schemas.
-- biject.xq: Wrapper module that re-exports the above libraries for convenience.
+- biject.xq: the Wrapper module that re-exports the above libraries for convenience.

+### Demonstration (`demo/`)
+- nest-2-ref.xq: the direct factoring script that transforms a nested schema into a reference-based schema.
+- ref-2-nest.xq: the direct inlining script that transforms a reference-based schema into a nested schema.
+- biject-unified.xq: the illustrative module that unifies the above two direct transformation scripts.

+### 🔹 About src/ vs demo/

+1. src/

+Contains the JSONiq libraries (biject-factor.xq, biject-inline.xq) and the wrapper module (biject.xq).

+These were used in our experiments and are the recommended entry point for practical integration in projects.

+2. demo/

+Contains the illustrative scripts described in Section 7.1 and Appendix A2 of the BiJect article:

+- Two direct transformation scripts (nest-2-ref.xq, ref-2-nest.xq).

+- One unified illustrative module (biject-unified.xq) exposing both transformations for quick testing.

+These scripts are intended for demonstration and educational purposes only, and were not used in the experimental evaluation.

 ### Tools (`tools/`)
 - loader.py: Python utility to iterate over schema/instance pairs from datasets/index.json.